flywheel-io/gears/spec/readme.md

 ## The run script

-A gear must include a file called `run` relative to the base folder.
-This file must be marked as executable (`chmod +x run`).
-It can be a simple bash script, or whatever else that you want.
+The fun file is `/flywheel/v0/run`.
+The file must be executable (`chmod +x run`).
+It can be a bash script, a python function, or any other executable.

-`run` is called from its folder, with no arguments, and a (mostly) empty environment.
-Notably, the `PATH` is set to `/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin` for convenience.
-If you need any arguments or variables, add them in your script.

 The run script is the only entry point used for the gear and must accomplish everything the gear sets out to do.
 On success or permanent failure, exit zero.
 On transient failure, exit non-zero.

-## Important implementation notes

-### Relationship to conventional Docker executation

-### Setting the environment variables
+### The environment for the run script

+An important consideration is the environment when the `run` command is executed.
+The default environment variables are the same as those in the root file system container.

+The default path is:

+    `/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin`

+At this time, the environment and path variables specified in the Docker container are not availble to the `run` executable.
+You should specify them within the script.
+We typically specify the path and environment variables in a .bashrc file and source that file at the beginning of the execution.

+The file is executed with no arguments.
+You must specify the inputs to the executables in the `run`, such as the input file names or flags.
+Also, you must specify any `$PATH` folders or environment variables that are not in the base container.

 ### Networking